 Poor signal sucks the life out of your cell phone.
 Have you ever noticed how quickly your phone dies when you travel deep into the woods?
 The search for service drains the cell battery faster than any livestream, facetime, or movie download.
 If you’re experiencing service interruptions or struggles, a cell phone signal booster can keep you connected in even the most remote locations.

 Wilson Amplifiers offers solutions for every situation, whether you’re connecting from a houseboat, big rig, RV, or a treehouse nestled deep in the Rockies.
-Cellular signal boosters work by pulling in the existing signal, boosting that frequency, then rebroadcasting that amplified signal directly to your devices.
+Cellular signal boosters work by pulling in existing 5G/4G/LTE signal, boosting that frequency, then rebroadcasting that amplified signal directly to your devices.
 It’s a simple, risk-free way to stay connected wherever you are, and protect your cell phone battery life.

 2. Turn Down the Brightness